Frequently asked questions

 How do I apply to courses in Economic History?
 What if I miss a deadline?

 We only have national admission to our courses and to our Master's programme.
 Please note that all applications are made in Swedish through the Swedish online application system.
 Courses that have spaces left will open again for late application in mid July/December.

 My notification of selection results letter says that I am conditionally admitted - what does that mean?

 Students that are conditionally admitted cannot register but will be registered by the department if the conditions are fulfilled by the time the course starts.
 If you are a fee-paying student, you will receive information from the university on how to pay your fees after the final selection.

 - Inform the Course Administrator no later than the deadline for registration if you intend to take the course.

 Wait-listed applicants may be offered a place on a course depending on availability.
-If we can admitt students from the waiting list they will be contacted by e-mail approx. one week prior to the course start.
+If we can admit students from the waiting list they will be contacted by e-mail approx. one week prior to the course start.

 If you decide to discontinue on a course within three weeks after the course starts you can apply for the course again in the future.
 If you terminate your studies three weeks or more after the course you cannot apply to the course again.
 However, if you want to take the course another semester it is possible to re-register for the course, subject to availability.
-You can register your discontinuation in My Ladok via the Student Portal.
+You must register your discontinuation in My Ladok via the Student Portal.